For many businesses, the key to making sales is to first generate leads.

 Both teams need to align on their definitions of a marketing qualified and sales qualified lead.
 And there's no one-size-fits-all definition for one, either -- an MQL at one company may be completely different than an MQL at another company.
 You should do your own internal analysis of your leads and customers to create your business’ definition of an MQL.
 Read this post to learn how to get started defining an MQL for your business and communicating that definition with Sales.

-There are plenty more lead generation mistakes I could add to this list, but these are some of the most important ones we see marketers make often.
+There are plenty more lead generation mistakes we could add to this list, but these are some of the most important ones we see marketers make every day.
 For our readers out there who want to get more and better quality leads, we hope this post will help you prioritize where to focus your time and resources.